 - Must live in England, Wales or Northern Ireland

 - Must be willing to pay at least £70 per month into their IVA

-- Must have some type of regular income
+- Must have some type or types of regular income

 What debts can I include in an IVA?